RPC

 Async PHP RPC interface

-You can use Spiral\Goridge\RPC\AsyncRPCInterface and implementation with multiple relays to effectively offer non-blocking IO in regards to the Roadrunner communication.
+You can use Spiral\Goridge\RPC\AsyncRPCInterface and implementation with multiple relays to effectively offer non-blocking IO in regard to the Roadrunner communication.

 The interface provides the following new methods: